 CAUTION: It is particularly important to wash the car frequently in the winter time, to prevent corrosion, when salt has been used on the roads.
-Also wash off the dirt on the underside (Wheel housings and fenders etc).
+Also wash off the dirt on the underside (Wheel housings and fenders etc.)

-When the car is driven immediately after being washed, apply the brakes now and again in order to remove any moisture from the brake linings.
+WARNING: When the car is driven immediately after being washed, carefully apply the brakes several times in order to remove any moisture from the brake linings.

 pg.
-85 Washing, Cleaning, Anti-rust treatment
+87 Washing, Cleaning, Anti-rust treatment